cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     suppressEvents?: boolean;
 };

-// Warning: (ae-missing-release-tag) "imageRetrievalPoolManager" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const imageRetrievalPoolManager: RequestPoolManager;

-// Warning: (ae-missing-release-tag) "ImageSpacingCalibratedEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ImageSpacingCalibratedEvent = CustomEvent_2<ImageSpacingCalibratedEventDetail>;

-// Warning: (ae-missing-release-tag) "ImageSpacingCalibratedEventDetail" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ImageSpacingCalibratedEventDetail = {
     element: HTMLElement;